Thilanka0824/ExpressBlogger/README.md

 - app.use('/', indexRouter); is importing the routers we define on indexRouter into our server so that we are exposed as routes.
     - the first argument is the base url for this router
     - the second argument is the router variable
+- Important: All the route paths in our indexRouter are going to be appended to the base path

+- Example:
+    In users.js:
+    router.get('/all', function(req, res, next) { res.send('respond with a resource'); });
+- In app.js:
+    var usersRouter = require('./routes/users');
+    app.use('/users', usersRouter);
+- The '/all' path for the route we created in users.js is going to be APPENDED to the base path in app.js.
+I.E. the final path will be "localhost:3000/users/all"